This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Disadvantages of Filter Method”.

 d) for a better transmission

 Explanation: Sampling is the conversion of continuous-time signal to discrete-time signal.
+It samples a continuous time signal depending on a specific range and thus produces the discrete form of the signal.
 It is highly used in communication for getting higher speed of communication.

 2. Which two noises are present in Delta Modulation (DM)?